mattermost/docs/source/comply/legal-hold.rst

 2. Set **Enable Compliance Exports** to **true**.
 3. Set the **Compliance Export time**.
 Choose a time when fewer people are using your system, such as 2:00AM your local time.
 4. Set the export file format to **Actiance XML**.
-5. Learn more about compliance export configuration options in our `product documentation </comply/compliance-export.html>`__.
+5. Learn more about compliance export configuration options in our :doc:`product documentation </comply/compliance-export>`.

 .. note::